Efficient Diversity-Preserving Diffusion Alignment via Gradient-Informed GFlowNets: Related Work

 \textbf{Reward finetuning of diffusion models.} The demand for reward finetuning is commonly seen in alignment, where one obtains utilize a human reference reward function to align the behavior of generative models~\citep{ibarz2018reward, bai2022training,wu2023humanv2} for better instruction following capability and better AI safety.
-With a reward function, typically obtained by learning from human preference datasets~\cite{ziegler2020finetuninglanguagemodelshuman,stiennon2022learningsummarizehumanfeedback}, one may use reinforcement learning (RL) algorithms, for instance PPO~\cite{schulman2017proximal}, to adapt not only autoregressive language models~\cite{ouyang2022training} which naturally admits a Markov decision process (MDP), but also diffusion models~\cite{black2024training,Fan2023DPOKRL}.
+With a reward function, typically obtained by learning from human preference datasets~\cite{ziegler2019fine,stiennon2022learningsummarizehumanfeedback}, one may use reinforcement learning (RL) algorithms, for instance PPO~\cite{schulman2017proximal}, to adapt not only autoregressive language models~\cite{ouyang2022training} which naturally admits a Markov decision process (MDP), but also diffusion models~\cite{black2024training,Fan2023DPOKRL}.
 Specifically, one can construct MDPs from some diffusion sampling algorithm~\cite{song2021denoising, lu2022dpm} by considering each noisy image at some inference step as a state and each denoising step as an action.
-Besides RL algorithms, there exist some other approaches, including stochastic optimal control~\cite{domingoenrich2024adjoint, uehara2024fine}, GFlowNets~\cite{zhang2024improving} and some other ones akin to RL methods~\cite{lee2023aligningtm,dong2023raft}.
+Besides RL algorithms, there exist some other approaches, including stochastic optimal control~\cite{domingoenrich2024adjoint, uehara2024fine}, GFlowNets~\cite{zhang2025improving} and some other ones akin to RL methods~\cite{lee2023aligning,dong2023raft}.
 While most of the aforementioned approaches train with only black-box rewards, once we have access to a differentiable reward function we may accelerate the finetuning process with reward gradient signals.
-For instance, methods exist to construct a computational graph from sampled generation trajectories to directly optimize for rewards~\cite{clark2024directly,prabhudesai2023aligning,Xu2023ImageRewardLA}, yet with these methods models are not trained to correctly sample according to the reward function.
-While one may also generate samples from the reward function without finetuning using plug-in guidance methods for diffusion models~\cite{dhariwal2021diffusion,Song2023LossGuidedDM,kong2024diffusion,guo2024gradientguidancediffusionmodels} as an alternative, but the generated distributions are often very biased.
-Besides, reward finetuning for diffusion models is typically memory consuming as many methods require a large computational graph rolled out from long generation trajectories, for which it is typical to employ parameter-efficient finetuning techniques \cite{hu2022lora, qiu2023controlling, liu2024boft}. \textbf{GFlowNets.} Generative flow network~(GFlowNet)~\citep{bengio2021foundations} is a high-level algorithmic framework that introduces sequential decision-making into generative modeling~\citep{zhang2022unifying}, bridging methodology between reinforcement learning~\citep{zhang2023distributional,pan2022gafn,pan2023stochastic,pan2023better,lau2024qgfncontrollablegreedinessaction} and energy-based modeling~\citep{zhang2022generative}.
-GFlowNets perform amortized variational inference~\cite{malkin2022gfnhvi} and generate samples with probability proportional to a given density or reward, in contrast to the typical reinforcement learning objective of reward maximization that does not encourage diversity in generated samples.
-For this reason, GFlowNets are used in applications that demand sample diversity, including but not limited to drug discovery~\citep{jain2022biological,jain2023gflownetsfa,shen2023towardsua}, structure learning~\citep{deleu2022bayesian}, phylogenetic inference~\citep{zhou2024phylogfn} and combinatorial optimization~\citep{Zhang2023RobustSW,Zhang2023LetTF}.
+For instance, methods exist to construct a computational graph from sampled generation trajectories to directly optimize for rewards~\cite{clark2024directly,prabhudesai2023aligning,xu2024imagereward}, yet with these methods models are not trained to correctly sample according to the reward function.
+While one may also generate samples from the reward function without finetuning using plug-in guidance methods for diffusion models~\cite{dhariwal2021diffusion,Song2023LossGuidedDM,kong2024diffusion,guo2024gradient} as an alternative, but the generated distributions are often very biased.
+Besides, reward finetuning for diffusion models is typically memory consuming as many methods require a large computational graph rolled out from long generation trajectories, for which it is typical to employ parameter-efficient finetuning techniques \cite{hu2022lora, qiu2023controlling, liu2024boft}. \textbf{GFlowNets.} Generative flow network~(GFlowNet)~\citep{bengio2023gflownet} is a high-level algorithmic framework that introduces sequential decision-making into generative modeling~\citep{zhang2022unifying}, bridging methodology between reinforcement learning~\citep{zhang2024distributional,pan2023gafn,pan2023stochastic,pan2023better,lau2024qgfn} and energy-based modeling~\citep{zhang2022generative}.
+GFlowNets are versatile since many models, such as diffusion models, can be easily treated as specifications of GFlowNets~\citep{zhang2022unifying,lahlou2023cgfn,zhang2024diffusion,sendera2024improved}.
+GFlowNets perform amortized variational inference~\cite{malkin2022gfnhvi} and generate samples with probability proportional to a given density or reward.
+GFlowNets are used in various applications including but not limited to drug discovery~\citep{jain2022biological,jain2023gflownetsfa,shen2023towardsua}, structure learning~\citep{deleu2022bayesian}, phylogenetic inference~\citep{zhou2024phylogfn}, combinatorial optimization~\citep{Zhang2023RobustSW,zhang2023let}, and prompt adaptation~\citep{yun2025learning}.